facebookresearch/spdl/docs/source/migration/paradigm_shift.rst

         end
         src --> P1 --> P2 --> P3

-It is worth noting that in this setup, there is no equivalent of DataSet class.
+It is worth noting that in this setup, there is no equivalent of Dataset class.

 This paradigm shift makes it difficult to achieve mechanical update (such as one-line-change or swap-the-class type of update) to SPDL.